 The Will, however, represents something which I do not believe Kant ever attempted to delve into.
-The Will is beyond the confines of Kant’s apriori, and is the originator of the pre-personal instincts.
+It is beyond the confines of Kant’s apriori and is the originator of the pre-personal instincts.
 Additionally, the Will is the repository of the mass consciousness.
-Understanding the essence of man as Will is helpful to understanding Heidegger (and vice-versa).
-In Heideggerian terms, you can think of the Will as being that part of the human being that is directly connected to Dasein.
+Understanding the essence of man as Will is helpful in understanding Heidegger (and vice-versa).
+In Heideggerian terms, the Will is that part of the human being that interacts with Dasein directly.
 Although Heidegger himself would not use the term, the appropriating events of Dasein have a kind of mass consciousness which appropriate man on the level of his essence.
-The Id is simultaneously the essence of man, and the source of the essences which man projects onto Dasein in the clearing of being.
+The Id is simultaneously the essence of man and the source of the essences which man projects onto Dasein in the clearing of being.

 The Id as the Microcosm of Dasein

-The Id, which is both the essence of man and the source of the essences of those objects which man draws as radically other from amidst the nothing, is driven by what Freud calls Eros and Thanatos.
+Id, which is both the essence of man and the source of the essences of those objects which man draws as radically other from amidst the nothing, is driven by what Freud calls Eros and Thanatos.
 But really, Eros and Thanatos are one and the same.
-The drive of life is the chaotic expansion of life through love and violence; and love and violence are two aspects of the same thing, which is the spread of life, beingness, and meaning until it occupies all of the nothing.
-And once it has occupied the nothing, it withdraws and dies and redefines itself.
+The drive of life is the chaotic expansion of life through love and violence; love and violence are two aspects of the same thing.
+That is the spread of life, beingness, and meaning until it occupies all of the nothing.
+Once it has occupied the nothing, it withdraws and dies and redefines itself.
 And then the expansion cycles again.